mseri/fbmessenger-api-hs/README.md

 # TODO

+- Image Message (multipart with upload)
+- Tests
 - Webhooks API Requests Body types (NOTE: the body for these will be an array of an appropriate sum type... annoying)
-- Receipt Message
-- Tests
 - Set up Travis, CircleCI or whatever is supported by bitbucket for testing